Keerthana-1706/flowlyt/README.md

 Flowlyt is a personal productivity intelligence dashboard that helps users track focus sessions, manage goals, and understand how their time is spent.

-Instead of just logging time, the application provides visual insights and progress tracking so users can see patterns in their productivity and stay consistent with their goals.
+Instead of just logging time, the platform provides visual insights and progress tracking so users can see patterns in their productivity and stay consistent with their goals.

 <p align="center">
   <a href="https://flowlyt.vercel.app"><strong>Live Demo</strong></a>